Athens to Monemvasia to Athens Itinerary

 - Spend the afternoon strolling Chora town’s bars, tavernas, and shops.

 - Beach-goers will have plenty of beaches to choose from while visiting Serifos Island.
-There are different kinds, such as rocky, pebbly, or sandy beaches, all lapped by crystal blue waters.
-Beaches are reached by car, walking trails, or sea.
+In fact there are rocky, pebbly, or sandy beaches, all lapped by crystal blue waters.
+You can reach the beaches by car, walking trails, or sea.

 Milos is one of the top sights on the Athens to Monemvasia to Athens itinerary.